 eprop_readout_bsshslm_2020

-is an implementation of a integrate-and-fire neuron model
+is an implementation of an integrate-and-fire neuron model

 with delta-shaped postsynaptic currents used as readout neuron for eligibility propagation (e-prop) plasticity.